 Portfolio Smack Mellon Mid-Career Artists Exhibition Opportunities

-International Deadline: January 16, 2019 – Smack Mellon reviews submissions from Mid-Career Artists wishing to have their work considered for solo, two-person, or group exhibitions.
-We define a mid-career artist as someone who has been working as an artist for over 10 years.
-We support mid-career artists who are without commercial representation.
+International Deadline: July 22, 2020 – Smack Mellon reviews submissions from Mid-Career Artists wishing to have their work considered for solo, two-person, or group exhibitions.
+We define a mid-career artist as someone who has been working as an artist for over 12 years (excluding student years).
+We support mid-career artists who are without commercial gallery representation in New York.

 1. Work Samples